Haphephilia (Arousal from Touch)

 In practice

-Where it is used, the label describes erotic enjoyment of non-painful physical contact (being stroked, caressed, held, or lightly touched) as a primary, sought-after source of arousal rather than incidental foreplay.
+Where the label is used, it describes erotic enjoyment of non-painful physical contact: being stroked, caressed, held, or lightly touched, wanted for its own sake.
 It overlaps heavily with consensual sensation play, and with a skin fetish where the charge attaches to bare skin specifically.
-In its mutual, wanted form it shades into the consensual end of frottage, which must be sharply distinguished from the non-consensual offence defined by frotteuristic disorder.
+In its mutual, wanted form it shades into consensual frottage, which must be kept sharply distinct from the non-consensual offence that the DSM-5-TR calls frotteuristic disorder.

 Psychology